w3woody/Metal/README.md

 The Example 2 branch of the Metal project shows the steps for rendering a simple triangle--including creating the shader functions and passing geometry to the GPU.

-When compiled and run you should see a blank screen filled in by the GPU:
+When compiled and run you should see a simple triangle:

 ![Screen Shot 2](Images/ScreenShot.png)